 Many years ago, on my first visit to Clayoquot Sound, I struggled to put into words the contradiction within art-making in the poem “Zero Plus,” which, reading it now, I surmise may have been influenced by Stanley Kubrick’s 2001: A Space Odyssey.

-If we presume that art, in all its forms, has a higher purpose than mere decoration and distraction, then it follows that it has intrinsic value beyond but not separate from pecuniary measure.
+If we presume that art, in all its forms, has a higher purpose than mere decoration and distraction, then it follows that it has intrinsic value beyond its auction price.

 We may be certain that the art of the Tla-o-qui-aht First Nations, which enriched my recent stay at the Tin-Wis resort on MacKenzie Beach, performed and continues to perform a critical role within their resilient culture.